ariellavi/CaffeNetworks/README.md

 1) J. Freeman, C. M. Ziemba, D. J. Heeger, E. P. Simoncelli, and J. [7] A. Movshon, ”A functional and perceptual signature of the second visual area in primates,” Nature Neuroscience, vol. 16, no.7, 2013.

 2) A. Krizhevsky, I. Sutskever, G. E. Hinton. ”ImageNet classification with deep convolutional nueral networks,” in Advances in neural information processing systems (NIPS), 2012.
 Link: https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf

+For a more detailed review on the research, see the presentation poster (ariellaviPoster.pdf).